 A rewards credit card can be a simple way to earn benefits on your everyday purchases.
 There are so many rewards credit cards to choose from, though.
 So, how can you choose between credit card cash back vs. points?
 Or miles vs. points?

 In order to select the right card for you, you’ll need to understand the differences between cash back, points, and miles.
 Plus, keep in mind that each card issuer may define these terms differently in their rewards program.
 Ultimately, the best card type for you may depend more on the cards’ earning rates and other benefits, rather than the name of the rewards.

 What’s the difference between credit cards that give cash back, points, and miles rewards?

 Broadly speaking, there are three types of credit card rewards: cash back, points, and miles.
 Because the reward structures differ, it may be easier to classify them based on the credit card type, rather than based on the name of the rewards.

-- Cash back rewards card: As the name suggests, cardmembers earn cash back on purchases when they use their cash back cards.
-Typically, you can redeem the cash back rewards for statement credits that you can apply towards credit card charges.
+As the name suggests, cardmembers earn cash back on purchases when they use their cash back cards.
+Typically, you can redeem the cash back rewards for statement credits that you can apply toward credit card charges.
 You can also opt for shopping credits to make purchases with certain merchants, or you may be able to choose a cash deposit into your bank account.

-- Loyalty program points and miles cards: An airline, hotel or retail credit card offers points or miles in the associated company’s loyalty program.
+An airline, hotel, or retail credit card offers points or miles in the associated company’s loyalty program.
 You can redeem the points or miles through the loyalty program rather than with the credit card issuer.

-Remember, there is some overlap in the rewards options.
+Remember, there’s some overlap in the rewards options.
 For example, some cards are labeled “cash back cards,” but give points in the card issuer’s program.
 You could redeem your points for cash back, but you may also have other redemption options.